 You’ll generally earn a set number of miles for every dollar you spend, although every card has different rules.
 Some cards, for example, may offer additional miles for spending categories such as groceries, dining out or gas.
 Other cards may offer miles as a sign-up bonus when you’re approved for the card and spend a certain number of dollars within a given period.

-Depending on the card, you can redeem miles across various categories, including flights, seat upgrades, in-flight purchases, car rentals, hotel bookings and other items.
+Depending on the card, you can redeem miles across various categories, including flights, seat upgrades, in-flight purchases and hotel bookings.
 Remember that each card works differently and may have its own rules for how and when you can redeem your miles, so research your card’s benefits and restrictions before you sign up.

 When considering your options for a travel rewards credit card, think about what’s most important to you.
 Is it earning a specific number of miles on daily purchases?
 Is it the potential extra perks and rewards that come with earning miles?

-If you are very loyal to one airline when you travel, consider getting an airline miles credit card, such as the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® Credit Card or the American Airlines AAdvantage® MileUp® Mastercard® Credit Card.
-That way, you can take advantage of the miles you earn and any other travel-related perks the card might offer
+If you often fly the same airline, consider getting a co-branded airline credit card, like the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® or the American Airlines AAdvantage® MileUp® Mastercard®.
+That way, you can take advantage of the miles you earn and other travel-related perks the card offers.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.